Last Updated on March 10, 2021 by Julia Wilson

 This occurs when there is damage or disease to the liver, affecting its ability to process bilirubin.
 Hepatic jaundice is the most common form to occur in cats.

-- Hepatitis is an inflammation of the liver with a number of causes including bacterial or viral infection.
+- Hepatitis is an inflammation of the liver with several causes including bacterial or viral infection.

 - Cholangitis/cholangiohepatitis: Inflammation of the liver and biliary tract.